Supporting longform reporting that deepens and enhances public understanding of education in America and beyond

 How to Apply

 The Spencer Fellowship is open to journalists who want to develop an ambitious longform journalism project geared for a large, general audience.
-It is open to U.S. and international candidates.

 All applicants must complete an online application form.
 The deadline is the end of January for the following academic year, which typically runs from the end of August to mid‐June.